The Moore Public Library invites area families to attend a variety of program options for all ages of children inside the library during February.

 Either teens or adults may participate.
 Registration is not required in advance, although a signed waiver is required before each class.
 Anyone under age 18 must have parent or guardian consent by signing the waiver.

-The Moore Public Library, a longtime favorite for exercising your mind through reading, also gives chances to exercise your body with its free weekly Zumba classes.
+The Moore Public Library, a community favorite for exercising minds through reading, also gives chances to exercise your body with its free weekly Zumba classes.

-Classes are scheduled at 6 p.m. on Thursday evenings the library is opened.
-In November, the classes are set for Nov.
-3, 10 and 17.
+Free Zumba classes will be 6 p.m. on each Thursday evening in January, on Jan.
+5, 12, 19 and 26.
 The workouts feature high-energy Latin and International music that combine dance and exercise movements.